Trade policy is an essential bridge between business, government and international institutions.

 - Trade Policy must support, and advance principles related to international development and poverty-reduction through trade, including established Aid for Trade Initiatives and trading out of poverty programs.

-The GTPA will be guides by these principles as we evolve and deliver on our trade policy activities around the world, through GTPA headquarters, through our network of GTPA Chapters, and through the wider GTPA network, including our educational partners, delivery partners, advocacy colleagues and others.
+The GTPA will be guided by these principles as we evolve and deliver on our trade policy activities around the world.
+We are supported by GTPA headquarters, our network of collaborative stakeholders, and through the wider GTPA network including our educational partners, delivery partners, advocacy colleagues and others.

 Our goal is to bring people together to:

 - elevate the profile of trade